CHT 002 - Conjugate heat transfer

 [0, 0; 0, 0; 1, 0]

-. - This constraint essentially stops water flow in the Z-direction through the water cylinder surfaces.
+- This constraint stops flow in the Z-direction through the water cylinder top and bottom surfaces.

-- This boundary condition is what makes the simulation quasi-2D as the velocity in the Z-direction is set to zero.
+- This is what makes the simulation quasi-2D as the velocity in the Z-direction is set to zero.

-- As Target, select the water cylinder top and bottom surfaces (surfaces
+- As Target, select the water cylinder top and bottom surfaces (

 Pressure constraint